-- I. The Commissioner in concert with the Executive Director shall meet with, or conference call, the competition chairperson (and committee) at least three months prior to the competition for the purpose of reviewing the requirements for the competition as outlined in the ASAA handbook and host handbook.
+- The Commissioner in concert with the Executive Ι. Director shall meet with, or conference call. the competition chairperson (and committee) at least three months prior to the competition for the purpose of reviewing the requirements for the competition as outlined in the ASAA handbook and host handbook.
 For basketball and volleyball, a meeting (or conference call) of the tournament chairpersons for each of the host committees should be called by the Executive Director.
 For all other sports, the Commissioner, with the approval of the Executive Director, should meet with the tournament chairperson at the site of the competition. - II.
-The Commissioner shall receive a written organizational plan from the tournament chairperson no less than two months prior to the event. - III.
+The Commissioner shall receive a written

+- III.
 The Commissioner should attend the competition to assist with its operation and to evaluate the event.
 If at all possible, a short meeting should be organized in conjunction with the competition for coaches and administrators.
-The purpose of this meeting would be to evaluate the event, propose modifications,

-- suggest rule changes and propose changes to any other aspect of the sport.
+The purpose of this meeting would be to evaluate the event, propose modifications, suggest rule changes and propose changes to any other aspect of the sport.
 If such a meeting cannot be arranged, an evaluation form should be circulated to participants and then returned to the Commissioner. - IV.
 The Commissioner shall be responsible for converting information received from the competitions to handbook modifications and develop Notices of Motion where applicable.